AdalAG/Equilibrium-Constant/README.md

 The .xlsx file includes the constant database
 The .mlx file is the live script

-This is a student project and is not intended for comercial use.
+This is a student project and is not intended for commercial use.